mosip/mosip-utilities/openssl-regclient-1.1.1/README.md

 The script then deletes existing ConfigMaps and Secrets, and creates new ones with the generated certificates and the keystore password.

-Kubernetes Job Configuration
+## Kubernetes Job Configuration
-This YAML file configures a Kubernetes Job to run the create-signing-certs.sh script.
+The YAML file configures a Kubernetes Job to run the create-signing-certs.sh script.
 It mounts a volume for storing certificates and sets up environment variables.
 The configuration was present in helm templates.

-Usage Instructions
+## Usage Instructions
 1. Build the Docker Image
 bash
 ```